stevelerner/tinyotel/README.md

 - **TinyOlly** - Simple enough to understand in an afternoon, complex enough to demonstrate real observability concepts

 **Learn by reading the code:**
+- ~200 lines for the OTLP receiver (protocol parsing and storage)
-- ~330 lines of Python for the backend
+- ~330 lines for the frontend backend (API endpoints)
-- ~800 lines of HTML/JS for the frontend
+- ~800 lines of HTML/JS for the UI (visualization and interaction)
 - No heavy frameworks or abstractions
 - Clear, commented code showing how things work